dougbreaux/dougbreaux.github.io/_posts/2018-05-23-springmvc-jsr303-websphere.md

 #### Side Note

-Incidentally, when I use [this simple JSP](https://www.ibm.com/developerworks/community/blogs/Dougclectica/entry/jndi_lookup_tester2) to see what the actual WebSphere-provided ValidatorFactory is, the result is <span style="font-family:courier new,courier,monospace;">org.apache.bval.jsr303.ApacheValidatorFactory</span>.
+Incidentally, when I use [this simple JSP]({% post_url 2011-05-24-jndi-lookup-tester %}) to see what the actual WebSphere-provided ValidatorFactory is, the result is `org.apache.bval.jsr303.ApacheValidatorFactory`.

 Now, to _use_ the validation and ensure it actually works.